idbrii/love-stalkerx/README.md

 by the `love.graphics.getWidth` and `love.graphics.getHeight` calls.
 In a pixel setup like this omitting those values is problematic because then the camera would assume an internal resolution of `800x600` which would make everything not work properly.

+**NOTE**: This "Pixel Camera" setup doesn't work with toCameraCoords, toWorldCoords, and getMousePosition.
+Since the canvas scaling is applied outside of the camera, that transformation also needs to be applied to these positions outside of the camera.

 <br>

 ## Fixed Timestep